CHEM 3555 - Topics in Chemistry IIIB

 General Course Information

-Course Code CHEM 3555 Course Topics in Chemistry IIIB Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 2510 & CHEM 2520 or equivalent Course Description This course covers a range of specialised topics in chemistry, the methods of presentation and assessment of which vary according to the components selected (coursework or practical).
+Course Code CHEM 3555 Course Topics in Chemistry IIIB Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites CHEM 2510 & CHEM 2520 or equivalent Course Description This course covers a range of specialised topics in chemistry, the methods of presentation and assessment of which vary according to the components selected (coursework or practical).

 Students enrolled in this course select topics in existing chemistry courses offered in the same semester and at the same year level as this course.

 Topics should be selected in consultation with the Chemistry Level 3 Coordinator and Head of Discipline.